Economy of Vietnam: Development since 1997

-Vietnam's economic policy following the 1997 Asian Financial Crisis has been a cautious one, emphasizing macroeconomic stability rather than growth.
+Vietnam's economic policy following the 1997 Asian financial crisis has been a cautious one, emphasizing macroeconomic stability rather than growth.
 While the country shifted toward a more market-oriented economy, the Vietnamese government still continues to hold a tight rein over major state sectors, such as the banking system, state-owned enterprises and foreign trade.
 GDP growth fell to 6% in 1998 and 5% in 1999.
 The economy saw continuous real GDP growth of at least 5% since 2000.

-The signing of the Bilateral Trade Agreement (BTA) between the United States and Vietnam on July 13, 2000, was a significant milestone.
-The BTA provided for "normal trade relations" (NTR) status of Vietnamese goods in the U.S. market.
+The signing of the Bilateral Trade Agreement (BTA) between the United States and Vietnam on 13 July 2000, was a significant milestone.
+The BTA provided for "normal trade relations" status of Vietnamese goods in the U.S. market.
 It was expected that access to the U.S. market would allow Vietnam to hasten its transformation into a manufacturing-based, export-oriented economy.
 Furthermore, it would attract foreign investment, not only from the U.S., but also from Europe, Asia and other regions.

 In 2001, the ruling Communist Party of Vietnam approved a 10-year economic plan that enhanced the role of the private sector, while reaffirming the primacy of the state.
 Growth then rose to 6% to 7% between 2000 and 2002 even in the midst of the global recession, making it the world's second fastest-growing economy.
 At the same time, investment grew threefold and domestic savings quintupled.

 In 2003, the private sector accounted for more than one-quarter of all industrial output.
 However, between 2003 and 2005, Vietnam fell dramatically in the World Economic Forum's global competitiveness report rankings, largely due to negative perceptions of the effectiveness of government institutions.
 Official corruption is endemic, and Vietnam lags in property rights, efficient regulation of markets, and labor and financial market reforms.

 Vietnam had an average GDP growth of 7.1% a year from 2000 to 2004.
 The GDP growth was 8.4% in 2005, the second-largest in Asia, trailing only China's.
 The government estimated that GDP grew in 2006 by 8.17%.
 According to the Minister of Planning and Investment, the government targeted a GDP growth of around 8.5% in 2007.